cretz/temporal-debug-go/README.md

 `MY_WF_ID` on the localhost server, will replay the steps on the top-level package function `WorkflowFunction`, and dump the events and the lines of code executed in the exact order.

+Instead of dumping to stdout, `--json` can be used to set a JSON output file or `--html` can be used to set an HTML output directory.

 There are other settings/approaches that can be used.
 Run `temporal-debug-go help trace` for more details.

 The `github.com/cretz/temporal-debug-go/tracer` package can also be used as a library to run programmatically.